Our Leadership Team

 Judy became a partner at Angaston Medical in 2007.

-Judy retired from AMC in 2015 but continues her fly in fly out work.
+Judy retired from AMC in 2015 and from her fly in fly out work in 2020.

 In 2016 Judy's 92 year old mother was admitted to TLH as a resident and was there until she passed away in May 2018.

 Judy's long experience as a General Practitioner gives her the insight into the

 clinical care of residents.